pyliasec/hell-of-mini-game/README.md

 1. Register a new account or login with existing credentials
 2. Start with 1000 coins (default for new players)
 3. Choose a game from the main menu
+4. Set your desired multiplier (0.1x - 10.0x) for risk management
-4. Place your bets and play!
+5. Place your bets and play responsibly!

+**Educational Purpose**: This project serves as an educational tool to demonstrate the risks of gambling and promote responsible gaming practices.

 ### Slot Machine
 - Bet coins on three spinning reels
+- Set custom multiplier (0.1x - 10.0x) to control risk/reward
 - Match symbols for different payouts
 - Special combinations offer bonus multipliers
+- Educational warnings for consecutive losses

 ### Horse Racing
-- Choose from multiple horses
+- Choose from multiple horses with different odds
+- Set custom multiplier before placing bets
 - Place bets on your favorite
 - Watch the race simulation unfold
+- Learn about high-risk betting consequences

 ### Roulette
 - Bet on colors (red/black) or specific numbers
+- Customize your risk level with multiplier settings
 - Color bets pay 2:1, number bets pay 36:1
-- Simple and classic casino gameplay
+- Simple and classic casino gameplay with educational elements

 ### Rock Paper Scissors
 - Play against the computer
+- Set multiplier for increased stakes
 - Bet coins on the outcome
-- Best of luck strategy game
+- Educational tool for understanding probability and risk

 ## Data Files